-Summary: Position is responsible for performing professional, supervisory and administrative work in managing the operations of the Town’s Planning Department, provides professional guidance to related permitting and regulatory boards, and administers the Town’s Geographic Information System.
+Summary: Position is responsible for performing professional, supervisory and administrative work in managing the operations of the Town’s Planning Department, provides professional guidance to related permitting and regulatory boards, administers the Town’s Geographic Information System, and serves as the Town’s Floodplain Administrator.

 Essential Duties and Responsibilities include the following types of duties and skills.
 Other duties may be assigned.

 Responsible to provide professional and technical staff support for the Town’s regulatory boards including the Planning Board, Zoning Board of Appeals, Design Review Committee, Open Space Committee, Affordable Housing Trust, Historic Commission and other ad-hoc committees formed to address a range of planning, regulatory and community issues.

+Serves as Floodplain Administrator for the Town and is responsible for implementing the local floodplain bylaw and ensuring that the town is complying with minimum NFIP standards and enforcing any locally imposed higher standards.
+Additionally, is responsible for reviewing proposed changes to flood maps and insuring the public is aware of proposed changes and making sure that bylaw and map updates are adopted by Town Meeting in a timely fashion to insure continued participation in the NFIP.

 Prepares recommendations consistent with local and state laws, bylaws and regulations, on all residential, commercial and industrial developments and redevelopment projects and coordinates procedures for developing and implementing an efficient project review and project permitting process among the land use division.